I. Purpose

 - Academic Support

-- Whenever it is determined that a student is in need of academic support, the teacher of record will provide written notification of the need to the administrators and parent/guardian.
+- Whenever it is determined that a student needs academic support, the teacher of record will provide written notification of the need to the administrators and parent/guardian.

-- Academic support, initiated at the end of any marking period in which the student experiences academic difficulty, as identified by the teacher, will include a parent/guardian conference and strategic intervention provided by the SIT.
+- Academic support, initiated at the end of any marking period in which the student experiences academic difficulty, as identified by the teacher, will include a parent/guardian conference and strategic intervention provided by the SIT team.

-- ) Students who have received academic support in Grades K-8 will be referred to the school’s SIT/SST for review.
-If withdrawal is the recommendation of the school team, documentation must accompany the written request for removal from the program and be forwarded to the Chief of School Support and Leadership/designee, Associate Superintendent, and Instructional Director for review.
+- Students who have received academic support in Grades K-8 will be referred to the school’s SIT team/SST team for review.
+If withdrawal is the recommendation of the school team, documentation must accompany the written request for removal from the program and be forwarded to the Chief of School Support and Leadership or designee, Associate Superintendent, and Instructional Director for review.

 - Removal